go-i2p/go-noise/ANYWAY_MY_POINT.md

 of SSU2.
 SSU2 implements peer testing, NAT traversal, and connection migration.
 Each of these in go-i2p will be a layered set of concrete implementations of yet another net.Addr, net.Conn, and net.Listener for each aspect of the protocol.
 These simply get nested inside the Noise connection/listener.
+The same actually applies to every non-cryptographic aspect of the SSU transport.

+*It's network interface types, all the way down.*

+This is going to be incredibly powerful for us and provide us with significant agility when making new protocols or tweaking existing ones.
+This is why I wanted to make sure that I got it done *this exact way* before continuing.